CUI Handling for DoD Subcontractors: Requirements and Implementation Guide

 Start with your contracts.
 Identify what CUI you actually handle.
 Build an enclave that protects it.
 Train every person who touches it.
 Test your incident response plan before you need it.
 And most importantly, do not try to make everything CUI; scope it tightly and protect it thoroughly.

 Petronella Technology Group specializes in helping defense subcontractors build CUI handling programs that meet DFARS, NIST 800-171, and CMMC requirements.
-Whether you need a gap assessment, enclave design, or full managed compliance support, our team has the experience to get your organization to assessment-ready status.
+As a CMMC-AB Registered Practitioner Organization (RPO #1449) with a fully CMMC-RP certified team and an MIT-Certified founder, our team has the experience to get your organization to assessment-ready status.
+Whether you need a gap assessment, CMMC compliance services, enclave design, full managed compliance support, or accelerated documentation through ComplianceArmor, we can help.
 Contact us to start the conversation.